Former Director of People Science - Performance, Culture Amp

 One-hour Culture & Values Induction to learn about Culture Amp’s history and how we discovered our Values.
 These inductions are hosted in each location (or remotely) by a trained Values Storyteller.

-The new Camper’s Mentor then follows up 1-on-1 to introduce our Book of Signs process and kick off an in-depth two-way conversation about values.
+The new Camper’s Mentor follows up one-on-one to introduce our Book of Signs process and kick off an in-depth two-way conversation about values.

 Our Book of Signs (named so because we think of our Values as road signs that help guide us) is both a thing (currently a slide deck) and a process.
-The goal of this process is to help new hires better understand the meaning, relevance, and mutuality of our values.
+This process aims to help new hires better understand the meaning, relevance, and mutuality of our values.
 It also helps start a conversation around what each new Camper values and how we might help bring their values into their work.

 During the second and third week, new Campers meet with three Values Storytellers to: